sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Internal BRCM information to be removed before sharing with the community.

-Feature shall be supported on below mentioned platforms.
+Feature shall be qualified on the below mentioned platforms.
 *AS4630*
 - 4 Core CPU
 - 8 GB RAM